Creating Your First World

 After laying out your Lights and Objects:

 - Select the "NavMesh" Object in the Hierarchy

 - Click Bake in the NavMeshSurface component in the Inspector Panel. this will update the navigation map in your room

 - Make sure all Lights and stationary Meshes are marked Static or Baked

 - In the Lighting Panel select Generate Lighting to calculate your new Lights and Shadows.

 Congratulations!
 You've Created Your First 3D Room

 That's it!
-You've successfully created your first 3D room using World Builder.
-Now, you can continue to build and customize your virtual world with rooms, models, and more in the Assets folder.
+You've successfully created your first 3D room using the Highrise Studio Hub.
+Now, you can continue to build and customize your virtual world with rooms, models, and more.